AMID Logo

 • An international ocean freight carrier's destination agent,

 • A Customs broker licensed in the destination country.
-Most of the time, the ocean freight carrier's agent is the Customs broker as well.,
+Most of the time, the ocean freight carrier's agent is the Customs broker as well.

-• Other parties related to the import recovery and delivery (if necessary) "to the door" of the recipient of the importing goods: domestic freight forwarders, bonded and local warehouses, local cargo transportation companies, etc.
+• Other parties related to the import recovery and the delivery (if necessary) "to the door" of the recipient of the importing goods: domestic freight forwarders, bonded and local warehouses, local cargo transportation companies, etc.

 Arrival Notice in Seafreight

 There are different modes of trans-shipping.
-Cargo can be either re-loaded on another vessel, or there can be ground transportation by rail or truck, or both.
-So, it will take additional time for your cargo to reach the place of delivery, as stated in your bill of lading.
-Ground transportation from a port of discharge to a landlocked city can take 10-15+ additional days.
-If it is a hub-seaport, from Europe to Africa or Asia to Oceania, for example, it may take 25+ days to reach the final destination.
+Cargo can be either re-loaded on another vessel, or ground transportation can be done by rail, truck, or both.
+So, your shipment will take additional time to reach the Place of Delivery (your final destination).
+Ground transportation from a port of discharge to a landlocked city may take 10-15+ days.
+If the Port of Discharge is a hub-seaport, from Europe to Africa or Asia to Oceania, it may take 25+ days to reach the final destination.

 Do not ignore or delay your cargo recovery at the destination.

-IMPORTANT!!: Since you decided to ship goods from the U.S. overseas, you must clearly understand that as soon as your goods exit the U.S. Commerce zone, U.S. laws do not apply to your freight.
-Neither a U.S. freight forwarder nor an ocean freight carrier will be able to assist you in your import recovery overseas.
+IMPORTANT!!: Since you decided to ship goods from the U.S. overseas, you must clearly understand that U.S. laws do not apply to your freight as soon as your goods exit the U.S. Commerce zone.
+Neither a U.S. freight forwarder nor an ocean freight carrier can assist you in your import recovery overseas.
 The ocean freight carrier's destination agent should guide you.
 However, the agent is not a U.S. business.
 No one but your consignee (in respect of import recovery, professionally called Importer of Records) can be aware of and work on issues that may lead to problems with your importing goods at the destination.

 Most of the time, with LCL freight, you do not need to hire a destination country's customs broker.
-Carrier's destination agent is the customs broker, as well.
+The carrier's destination agent is the customs broker, as well.
 However, we suggest that, in case of problems, your first step should be to apply for help from an independent customs broker licensed in the destination country.

 2. Always request a legal Arrival Notice.
 Your Arrival Notice must be dated and contain the agent's letterhead and destination charges breakdown.
 Phone calls or random emails are not enough.

 3. Properly work with the sea freight carrier's destination agent.
 Respect the agent's job.
 Their business is to get your goods for you as soon as possible.
 Follow the agent's instructions.
-Pay destination charges and fees (sometimes called Local Charges) and possess your released goods.
+Pay destination charges (sometimes called Local Charges) and possess your released goods.

-About Us | Contacts | Privacy Policy | Work or Partner with us | Affiliates | Troubleshooting | Site Map | Customer reviews
+About AMID | Contacts | Privacy & Cookies | Give $20, Get $20 | Troubleshooting | Site Map | Customer reviews

-Copyright © 2007 - 2023, A.M.I.D. ("American Multimodal International Deliveries") - AMID Logistics, LLC
+Copyright © 2007 - 2024, A.M.I.D. ("American Multimodal International Deliveries") - AMID Logistics, LLC